Non-Identifiability in Network Autoregressions: The QMLE

 for any $\lambda$ such that $S(\lambda)$ is nonsingular.
-To avoid tedious repetitions, we often omit the \textquotedblleft quasi-\textquotedblright\ in front of \textquotedblleft log-likelihood\textquotedblright.
-The QMLE in most common use maximizes $l(\lambda,\beta,\sigma^{2})$ under the condition that $\lambda$ is in $\Lambda$ (or in a subset thereof).\footnote{This assumes that $\Lambda$ is well defined.
-If $W$ did not have a negative (resp., positive) eigenvalue, then the left (resp., right) extreme of $\Lambda$ could be taken to be $-\infty$ (resp., $+\infty$).} That is, the QMLE of $(\lambda ,\beta,\sigma^{2})$ is
+To avoid tedious repetitions, we often omit the `quasi-' in front of `log-likelihood'.
+The QMLE in most common use maximizes $l(\lambda,\beta,\sigma^{2};y)$ under the condition that $\lambda$ is in $\Lambda$ (or in a subset thereof), the parameter space defined in Section \ref{sec id II moment}.
+That is, the QMLE of $(\lambda,\beta,\sigma^{2})$ is